 Click here to view the conference agenda.

-Please see below for copies of the PowerPoint presentations used at conference.
+Please see below for copies of the PowerPoint presentations used at the conference.

 Kyle Courtney, Session V: 'Introduction to International and Foreign Legal Research'